Who is at Fault in Most Motorcycle Accidents?

 Most motorcycle accidents result from other drivers’ carelessness and negligence, including distracted driving, intoxicated driving, reckless driving, road rage, and road- rule violations.
 At other times, however, motorcycle crashes may happen because of defective roadway conditions, such as grooved pavement, potholes, and deep cracks, all of which may dislodge a motorcyclist from their bike.

 If you recently suffered injuries in a motorcycle accident that someone else caused, you may be eligible to recover compensation, depending on your individual circumstances.
-A skilled motorcycle accident lawyer in your area can estimate the likely settlement or litigation value of your personal injury case and take the necessary steps to secure the financial recovery you deserve.
+A skilled Edmonton motorcycle accident lawyer can estimate the likely settlement or litigation value of your personal injury case and take the necessary steps to secure the financial recovery you deserve.

 Ways that Others Frequently Cause Local Motorcycle Crashes